 What is the function of the meteorological station?

-A meteorological station, also called a weather station, is a system with sensors.
-These sensors monitor and record environmental and atmospheric data in real-time.
-This includes factors like temperature, humidity, dew point, wind speed and direction, and atmospheric pressure.
-It also includes solar radiation, rainfall, snow depth, light intensity, soil moisture, and more.
+A meteorological station, or weather station, is a system with sensors.
+These sensors track and record weather data in real-time.
+The data includes temperature, humidity, dew point, wind speed, and direction.

-We can categorize weather stations based on specific needs.
-These include portable units, high-precision systems, highway monitors, forest fire stations, and campus setups.
+We can group weather stations by their uses.
+These include portable units, high-precision systems, highway monitors, fire stations, and campus setups.

-Weather stations are important for weather forecasting and climate research.
-They help with environmental protection and provide data for many industries.
-Below is an outline of their primary functions:
+Weather stations collect play a key role in weather forecasting and climate research.
+They aid in environmental protection and supply data for various industries.
+Here are their main functions:

 1. **Meteorological Observation and Data Collection**